W1ESD/W1ESD/README.md

 ## Hi, I'm Wissam  👋

-I have a pure sake of enjoyement when building softwares! 👨‍💻
+I had pure sake of enjoyement when building softwares! 👨‍💻

 - 👯 I'm always interested in collaborating on exciting projects .